 Logistic regression is an estimation of the logit function and the logit function is simply a log of odds in favor of the event.

 Go through these Artificial Intelligence Interview Questions And Answers to excel in your Artificial Intelligence Interview.

 Decision tree, as the name states, is a tree-based classifier in Machine Learning.
 You can consider it to be an upside-down tree, where each node splits into its children based on a condition.
 Let’s take this example to understand the concept of decision trees:

 Here, we are building a decision tree to find out if a person is fit or not.
 Based on a series of test conditions, we finally arrive at the leaf nodes and classify the person to be fit or unfit.

-Random Forest is an ensemble technique, which is basically a collection of multiple decision trees.
+Random Forest is an ensemble technique, which is a collection of multiple decision trees.

 Here, we generate multiple subsets of our original dataset and build decision trees on each of these subsets.
 As we see in the above picture, if we generate ‘x’ subsets, then our random forest algorithm will have results from ‘x’ decision trees.
 The final solution would be the average vote of all these results.

 Naive Bayes is a probabilistic classifier in Machine Learning which is built on the principle of Bayes theorem.
-Naive Bayes classifier makes an assumption that one particular feature in a class is unrelated to any other feature and that is why it is known as naive.
+Naive Bayes classifier assumes that one particular feature in a class is unrelated to any other feature and that is why it is known as naive.